 You can add a big zoom which is great for capturing detail or shots from far away (which you can’t do with a GoPro).

-With a DSLR you can also get lenses with low F-stops - which famously allows you to create that "blurred background" effect used most often in portraits. (see the blur in the black and white image here).
+With a DSLR you can also get lenses with low F-stops – which famously allows you to create that “blurred background” effect used most often in portraits. (see the blur in the black and white image here).
 You can also use some cool vintage lenses like the Helios, which can add even more atmosphere to your shots.

 The GoPro is all about the accessories, especially in terms of mounts.
 This plays more to the ability to put it on anything that moves or carry it around when you are doing sports or out for the day traveling or having fun.

 You can see a mount kit you can buy from Amazon below.
-It comes with a chest mount, head mount, a tripod a swivel mount, lots of stickies for mounting on anything you want etc. And next to it is a three part hand grip for giving you lots of shooting or selfie options.
+It comes with a chest mount, head mount, a tripod a swivel mount, lots of stickies for mounting on anything you want etc.

 GoPro 3 Way Mount